Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The visit inside, which can only be guided, is really interesting.
 In its rooms you will be able to see a large number of objects related to almost all areas of knowledge: physics, chemistry, meteorology, cartography and, of course, astronomy.

 The building's courtyard, with its fountain, is another must-see area.
-On one side of the courtyard is an antique clock that opens every two hours to reveal a parade of wooden figurines while music plays.
+On one side there is an old clock that opens every two hours to reveal a number of wooden figures parading around while music plays.

 Forget about time at Wawel Castle

-The next point on the tour is on top of a small hill.
-It is the so-called Wawel Castle, a fortification that is more than 1000 years old.
-Among other things, the complex housed the former seat of Polish royalty until the 17th century.
+The next stop on the tour is on top of a small hill.
+This is Wawel Castle, a 1000 year old fortification that housed the former seat of Polish royalty until the 17th century.

 • Lost Wawel: an exhibition on the history of the hill located in the basement of the palace.